davidmtzenciso/Reactivo/README.md

 # Reactivo

-Reactive library for that uses the subscriber/consumer pattern, execute HTTP request, serializes response to current model classes and applies chache policies.
+Reactive library for that uses the subscriber/consumer pattern, execute HTTP request, serializes response to current model classes and applies cache policies.